The International College of Surgeons - United States Section (ICS-US)

 2. Speakers or Invited Faculty:

-Speakers defined as: Members / Fellows of the International College of Surgeons (any and all national sections) or its affiliates (such as the American Academy of Neurological and Orthopaedic Surgeons) who either through abstract submission or direct invitation by a program producer are scheduled to present during the 80th Annual Surgical Update.
-(This class does include competitors in the International College of Surgeons-US Section Scholarship program.)
-Individuals who are not ICS or AANOS members, but have submitted an abstract for consideration without being specifically invited by the office of the Executive Director of ICSUS are considered a Speaker and not Invited Faculty.
+Speakers defined as: Members / Fellows of the International College of Surgeons (any and all national sections) or its affiliates (such as the American Academy of Neurological and Orthopaedic Surgeons [AANOS]) who either through abstract submission or direct invitation by a program producer are scheduled to present during the 82nd Annual Surgical Update.
+(This class does also include competitors in the International College of Surgeons-US Section Scholarship program.)
+Individuals who are not ICS or AANOS members, but have submitted an abstract for consideration without being specifically invited by the office of the Executive Director of ICS-US are considered a Speaker and not Invited Faculty.

-Invited Faculty are defined as: Non-members of the ICSUS who are specifically invited to present on a particular topic at the meeting through an official invitation by the office of the Executive Director.
-Only members of this class will be eligible to have registration fees waived, receive honoraria or other expense remuneration under very specific guidelines as defined within this document (see item # 5, 6 & 7).
+Invited Faculty are defined as: Non-members of the ICS-US or AANOS who are specifically invited to present on a particular topic at the meeting through an official invitation by the office of the Executive Director.
+Only members of this class will be eligible to have registration fees waived or other receive expense remuneration under very specific guidelines as defined within this document (see item # 5, 6 & 7).

 It is not be possible for an individual to fall within both categories.

 3. All speakers/faculty must register for the meeting and pay the appropriate fees.
-Members of the ICSUS who are presenting will under no circumstance have their registration fees waived.
-Invited faculty who are only presenting are not required to pay registration fees, but must register for the meeting using the requisite form (to be provided as appropriate).
+Members of the ICS-US or AANOS who are presenting will under no circumstance have their registration fees waived.
+Invited faculty who are only presenting are not required to pay registration fees, but must register for the meeting as appropriate using the requisite form (to be provided).
 If an invited faculty presenter wishes to receive CME credit for any sessions other than the one(s) in which they are speaking, they must pay the general meeting registration fee unless prior arrangements have been made with Executive Director.

 4. Speakers/faculty must make their travel and housing arrangements independently.
-ICSUS does not have the means to act as a travel agent for speakers/faculty.
-For 2018 our host venue is the W Lakeshore Hotel located in Chicago, IL.
-All meeting participants, including speakers/faculty, should attempt to stay at the the W Hotel and utilize the room block that has been secured for the program.
-Not using the W Hotel and our designated room block will have a negative impact on the overall financial outcome of the meeting.
+ICS-US does not have the means to act as a travel agent for speakers/faculty.
+For 2021 our host venue is the InterContinental Airport Hotel located in Minneapolis, MN.
+All meeting participants, including speakers/faculty, should attempt to stay at InterContinental and utilize the room block that has been secured for the program.
+Not staying at the InterContinental in our designated room block will have a negative impact on the overall financial outcome of the meeting.

-RESERVATION DEADLINE IS March 26, 2018.
+HOTEL RESERVATION DEADLINE IS Monday, May 24, 2021.
 After that date rates & availability can no longer be guaranteed.
 Make your arrangements as soon as possible to guarantee your accommodations.
-A special nightly rate of $229 has been secured for participants.
-To ensure you receive our special room rate, please identify yourself as an attendee of the International College of Surgeons – 2018 Annual Surgical Update, when making your reservations.
+Special nightly rates starting at $159 have been negotiated for participants.
+To ensure you receive our special room rate, please identify yourself as an attendee of the International College of Surgeons – 2021 Annual Surgical Update, when making your reservations.

-5. For educational sessions that may have received specific financial support through an unrestricted educational grant, invited Faculty may negotiate reimbursement of expenses, but only with prior approval by the program producer and executive offices of ICSUS.
+5. For educational sessions (symposia or workshops) that may have received specific financial support through an unrestricted educational grant, invited Faculty may negotiate reimbursement of expenses, but only with prior approval by the program producer and executive offices of ICS-US.
 The following guidelines for expense reimbursement should be noted:

 - Travel and housing expenses will not be advanced under any circumstances.